itod/yourbugreportsucks/README.md

     If you're feeling especially helpful, fee free to provide additional info here.
 For example, if you know what version this issue first appeared in, please mention that here.

     If you're reporting a bug in a website, did you try to reproduce it in multiple browsers?
 (That's always a great idea, BTW.)
 Great!
-Tell us about it here!
+Tell us about it here.

     If you're reporting a bug in a Mac app, did you simultaneously run Console.app and capture some suspicious-looking console logs?
 (That's always a great idea, BTW.)
 Great!
-Tell us about it here!
+Tell us about it here.

 Below is a template to get you started.
 Please copy and paste this into an email or your bug reporting sofware of choice and start from there.

 That's it!
-Thanks for reading, and happy bug reporting!
+Thanks for reading, and happy bug reporting. :)

 ---